apacheignite/documentation/compute-grid/load-balancing.md

   "title": "Round-Robin Load Balancing"
 }
 [/block]
-`RoundRobinLoadBalancingSpi` iterates through nodes in round-robin fashion and picks the next sequential node.
+`RoundRobinLoadBalancingSpi` iterates through nodes in a round-robin fashion and picks the next sequential node.
 Two modes of operation are supported: per-task and global.
-Global mode is used be default.
+Global mode is used by default.

 ##Per-Task Mode
 When configured in per-task mode, implementation will pick a random node at the beginning of every task execution and then sequentially iterate through all nodes in topology starting from the picked node.
 For cases when split size is equal to the number of nodes, this mode guarantees that all nodes will participate in the split.